-All elementary classroom teachers have at minimum a bachelor's degree and are state and/or ACSI certified in elementary education.
+All elementary classroom teachers have at minimum a bachelor's degree and are strongly encouraged to have or pursue their state and/or ACSI certified in elementary education.

 Secondary (grades 6-12) teachers have at minimum a bachelor's degree with the equivalent of a major in their primary area of instruction.
 PPCS encourages secondary teachers to have or pursue their state certification as well as any teachers who are educated in other states to also obtain their certification from Colorado.
 ACSI certified teachers are accepted upon approval by the Director.
 Auxiliary teachers have at a minimum a bachelor's degree in their area of instruction.